haxdds/fischer/README.md

 of searching a decision tree.
 As of now, supervised learning by artificial neural networks seems to be the way of attacking this problem.

-### TODOs / Goals
-* Implement turns
+### To Be Implemented
-* Implement pawn on pawn en passante
+* pawn on pawn en passante
-* Implement players, clocks, movelogs
+* players, clocks, movelogs
-* Implement a brute force engine
+* a brute force engine
-* Implement a more aesthetic gui
+* a more aesthetic gui
-* Implement playing online
+* ability to play online
-* Implement machine learning algorithm
+* a machine learning algorithm

 ### Cloning